rot256/git-ring/README.md

 ### Designed Verifier Signatures

-You can also use git-ring to create signatures that can only be verified by a single entity: by including the verifying party in the ring, the signature could also be forged by the designed verifier and hence it is not convincing when passed to a third party. e.g.
+You can also use git-ring to create signatures that can only be verified by a single entity (i.e. not publicly verifiable): by including the verifying party in the ring, the signature could also be forged by the designed verifier and hence it is not convincing when passed to a third party. e.g.